 All the containers must provide easy support for the following DI lifecycle.

 - Register: The container must know which dependency to instantiate when it encounters a particular type.
 This process is called registration.
 Basically, it must include some way to register type-mapping.

-- Resolve: When using IoC container, we don't need to create objects manually.
-Container does it for us.
+- Resolve: When using the IoC container, we don't need to create objects manually.
+The container does it for us.
 This is called resolution.
-Container must include some methods to resolve the specified type; container creates an object of specified type, injects required dependencies if any and returns it.
+The container must include some methods to resolve the specified type; the container creates an object of the specified type, injects the required dependencies if any and returns the object.

-- Dispose: Container must manage the lifetime of dependent objects.
+- Dispose: The container must manage the lifetime of the dependent objects.
 Most IoC containers include different lifetimemanagers to manage an object's lifecycle and dispose it.

 There are many open source or commercial containers available for .NET.
 Some are listed below.

-Learn about Unity Container in the next few chapters.
+Learn about Unity Container in the next chapters.